 Human control of the fire regime led to land use and ecosystem changes across the Western US during this interval.
-In Washington, an increase in human artifacts in the subalpine zone beginning at 3.6 ka, combined with a change in climate and thus ranges of game species, provide some evidence for increased presence of people in subalpine terrain and potentially an increase in human-caused fire (Walsh et al., 2017).
-Across California, late Holocene increases in chaparral, grassland, and sage scrub ecosystems were reinforced by intentional burning and prescribed burning played an important role in structuring ecosystems (Heusser, 1978; Anderson et al., 2010, 2013; Cowart and Byrne, 2013; Crawford et al., 2015; Lightfoot and Cuthrell, 2015; Klimaszewski-Patterson et al., 2021).
+In Washington, an increase in human artifacts in the subalpine zone beginning at 3.6 ka, combined with a change in climate and thus ranges of game species, provides some evidence for increased presence of people in subalpine terrain and potentially an increase in human-caused fire (Walsh et al., 2017).
+Across California, Late Holocene increases in chaparral, grassland, and sage scrub ecosystems were reinforced by intentional burning and prescribed burning played an important role in structuring ecosystems (Heusser, 1978; Anderson et al., 2010, 2013; Cowart and Byrne, 2013; Crawford et al., 2015; Lightfoot and Cuthrell, 2015; Klimaszewski-Patterson et al., 2021).

-3.3.3 Marine Conditions
+3.3.3 Marine conditions

-In the late Holocene, SST increased off the coast of Oregon and California and SST decreased in the Santa Barbara Basin relative to the mid Holocene (Figs. 2, 4, 5) (Barron et al., 2003a; Kennett et al., 2007; Barron and Anderson, 2011).
-Late Holocene marine conditions show increased variability in SST, intensification of the California Current, and increased upwelling relative to the mid Holocene (Fig. 3) (Barron and Bukry, 2007a; Barron and Anderson, 2011).
-While global records suggest a shift in climate characteristics at 4.2 ka, several California and Oregon records experience a delayed mid to late Holocene shift (Barron and Bukry, 2007a; Addison et al., 2017; Barron et al., 2017).
+In the Late Holocene, SST increased off the coast of Oregon and California and SST decreased in the Santa Barbara Basin relative to the Middle Holocene (Figs. 2, 4, 5) (Barron et al., 2003; Kennett et al., 2007; Barron and Anderson, 2011).
+Late Holocene marine conditions show increased variability in SST, intensification of the California Current, and increased upwelling relative to the Middle Holocene (Fig. 3) (Barron and Bukry, 2007a; Barron and Anderson, 2011).
+While global records suggest a shift in climate characteristics at 4.2 ka, several California and Oregon records experience a delayed Middle to Late Holocene shift (Barron and Bukry, 2007a; Addison et al., 2018; Barron et al., 2018).
 Modern seasonality within the California Current (strong spring-summer upwelling with cool SSTs, and relaxation with warmer SSTs during fall) was established between 3.5 and 3.2 ka (Barron and Bukry, 2007a).
-Diatom-based productivity increased at 2.9 ka offshore of Northern California and changes in relative abundance of diatom and pollen species suggest significantly increased upwelling and productivity at this time (Addison et al., 2017).
-Additional evidence from offshore of Northern California shows cooler SSTs occurred from ~3.6 and 2.8 ka, accompanied by increased precipitation, an abrupt warming of winter SSTs at 2.8ka, and an intensification of spring upwelling beginning 2.6 ka (Barron et al., 2017).
-Since 2.6 ka, PDO-like warm-cool oscillations have dominated the SST regime (Barron et al., 2017).
+Diatom-based productivity increased at 2.9 ka offshore of Northern California, and changes in relative abundance of diatom and pollen species suggest significantly increased upwelling and productivity at this time (Addison et al., 2018).
+Additional evidence from offshore of Northern California shows cooler SSTs occurred from ~ 3.6 and 2.8 ka, accompanied by increased precipitation, an abrupt warming of winter SSTs at 2.8 ka, and an intensification of spring upwelling beginning 2.6 ka (Barron et al., 2018).
+Since 2.6 ka, PDO-like warm-cool oscillations have dominated the SST regime (Barron et al., 2018).

-Further south, off the coast of Santa Cruz, California, upwelling and productivity increased steadily through the late Holocene (Barron et al., 2019).
-Additional records from offshore Central California indicate the late Holocene marked the onset of warm modern offshore conditions with high productivity (total and organic carbon export) relative to the mid and early Holocene (McGann, 2011; Barron et al., 2019).
-Marine oxygenation off the coast of Central California declined through the late Holocene (McGann, 2011).
-Nearshore records from Central California show that SST was 1°C cooler than modern from 2-0.7 ka (Jones and Kennett, 1999).
+Further south, off the coast of Santa Cruz, California, upwelling and productivity increased steadily through the Late Holocene (Barron et al., 2022).
+Additional records from offshore Central California indicate the Late Holocene marked the onset of warm modern offshore conditions with high productivity (total and organic carbon export) relative to the Middle and Early Holocene (McGann, 2011; Barron et al., 2022).
+Marine oxygenation off the coast of Central California declined through the Late Holocene (McGann, 2011).
+Nearshore records from Central California show that SST was 1 °C cooler than modern from 2-0.7 ka (Jones and Kennett, 1999).